Minneola, Kansas

 Minneola is a city in Clark County, Kansas, United States.
 As of the 2020 census, the population of the city was 738.
+It is located along U.S. Route 54 highway.

 History

 Minneola was founded in 1887.
 Its name is a combination of that of Minnie Davis and Ola Watson, the wives of pioneer settlers.
 A post office first established in 1885 in Appleton (an extinct town) was moved to Minneola in 1888.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.46 sqmi, all land.
 The city is roughly five blocks by eight blocks in size; everything is within walking or biking distance.

 Climate

 According to the Köppen Climate Classification system, Minneola has a semi-arid climate, abbreviated "BSk" on climate maps.